alvinchirchir/wk-name-search/README.md

 7. The server should now be running at http://localhost:3000.

+###### API Documentation
+This API is documented using Swagger.
+Swagger provides a user-friendly interface for exploring and testing the API endpoints.
+To access the Swagger documentation:
+1. Start the application.
+2. Navigate to http://localhost:3000/api in your web browser.

+The Swagger documentation includes:
+- A list of all available endpoints
+- Details about each endpoint, including its parameters, responses, and example requests and responses

 ##### Docker container installation
 To install and run the project using Docker container, follow these steps: